Inspiring the Next Generation with Arduino Alvik

 Bottom side.

-The robot has two wheels and a metal-ball-type caster wheel to keep it from falling over.
-Both wheel sides each have six mechanical extension holes.
-Two of them are compatible with Lego Technic, and the four others are for M3-type screws.
-Although not intended for this, you could also mount something on top of the Alvik by using the top fixing screws.
-The top side also has two oval notches, but it is not explained what these are for.
+The Arduino Alvik is equipped with two wheels and a metal-ball caster wheel to ensure stability.
+Each side of the robot features six mechanical extension holes: two are compatible with Lego Technic, and four are designed for M3-type screws.
+These holes allow for various mechanical attachments.
+Additionally, accessories can be mounted on top of the Alvik using the top fixing screws.
+The top side also includes two oval notches, although their specific purpose is not detailed.

-The top side is actually the rear side of the main circuit board.
-Looking closely at the graphics shows that they form a capacitive touch keypad with seven keys (Up, Down, Left, Right, Enter, OK & Cancel).
-There are also two RGB LEDs (DL1 & DL2), one above each wheel.
+The top side of the Arduino Alvik, which is actually the rear side of the main circuit board, features a capacitive touch keypad with seven keys: Up, Down, Left, Right, Enter, OK, and Cancel.
+Additionally, there are two RGB LEDs (DL1 & DL2) positioned above each wheel.

 arduino alvik top side